Hidden massive eclipsing binaries in red supergiant systems: The hierarchical triple system KQ Puppis and other candidates: KQ Puppis system

 \subsection{Astrometric orbit}

-We performed relative astrometry in order to determine the positions of the hot component KQ Pup B using the PMOIRED tool.
-In the near-IR interferometric VLTI dataset, the flux contribution of the hot component is too small to cause observable binary modulation; thus, the continuum would not be sufficient to determine the binary positions.
-Fortunately, relative astrometry was enabled by the detection of the hydrogen Br$\gamma$ line in our VLTI-GRAVITY data, which is the first time that this line could be used for a RSG binary system.
-This feature is very prominent in DPHI, suggesting a photocentre shift (see Fig. \ref{fig:pmoired_obs}).
-The line is not so well visible in the flux, likely due to low resolution and other lines from the RSG.
+We used the VLTI-GRAVITY dataset in order to determine the astrometric positions of the hot component KQ Pup B using the Python code Parametric Modeling of Optical InteRferomEtric Data\footnote{\url{https://github.com/amerand/PMOIRED}} \citep[PMOIRED,][]{merand22}.
+PMOIRED allows fitting interferometric data with multi-component geometric models, using least-squares minimization to obtain the best fit.
+In the near-IR interferometric VLTI dataset, the flux contribution of the hot component is too small to cause significant observable binary modulation; thus, the continuum would not be sufficient to determine the binary positions.
+Fortunately, relative astrometry was enabled by the detection of the hydrogen Br$\gamma$ line in our VLTI-GRAVITY data, which is the first time that this line could be used for an RSG binary system.
+This feature is very prominent in DPHI, suggesting a photocenter shift (see Fig. \ref{fig:pmoired_obs}).
+The line is not so well visible in the flux, likely due to the spectral resolution and contamination by other lines from the RSG.

-For Be stars with disks, typical double-peaked hydrogen spectral lines are usually S-shaped in DPHI and V-shaped in VIS \citep[e.g.,][]{meilland12}, with point sources used to represent the stellar components \citep[e.g.,][]{frost22, klement25}.
-However, in our interferometric data, the Br$\gamma$ line has a shape of a single-component unresolved emission at all baselines.
-On the other hand, for a similar system, $\zeta$ Aur, its transiting disk was imaged during its eclipse using interferometry \citep{kloppenborg10, kloppenborg15}.
-Furthermore, for VV Cep, when its B companion is eclipsed by the RSG, all higher Balmer lines and their emission disappear, while H$\alpha$ significantly weakens.
-Also, as shown for a similar system, WOH G64 by \citet{munoz24}, Br$\gamma$ has the same profile as H$\alpha$.
-Therefore, the association of Br$\gamma$ to the hot component is clear, and we assume that Br$\gamma$ feature represents the unresolved hot component KQ Pup B and/or its possible disk, which we cannot distinguish between, given the spatial frequencies probed by our observations.
+For Be stars with circumstellar disks, typical double-peaked hydrogen spectral lines are usually S-shaped in DPHI and V-shaped in VIS \citep[e.g.,][]{meilland12}, with point sources or uniform disks used to represent the stellar components \citep[e.g.,][]{frost22, klement25}.
+However, in our interferometric data, the Br$\gamma$ line has the shape of a single-component unresolved emission at all baselines.
+For a similar system, $\epsilon$ Aur, its transiting disk was imaged during its eclipse using interferometry \citep{kloppenborg10, kloppenborg15}.
+Therefore, we assume that the Br$\gamma$ feature traces the unresolved disk and/or hot components Ba and Bb, which we cannot distinguish between, given the spatial frequencies probed by our observations.